Iyad bin Amin Madani: Career

 Madani began his career as general director in a Saudi Airlines administrative office in 1970.
 Then, he joined media; he was editor-in-chief of Saudi Gazette between 1976 and 1980 being the first editor of the daily.
 At the same time he served as general director of the Okaz Organization for Press and Publication until his resignation in April 1993.

 He founded and headed a media and marketing consultant group, Fikra-Media and Marketing Consultants, in 1993, specialized in the fields of information, communication, advertising, marketing and manpower development.

 In 1997 Madani was appointed to the shoura council as a member.
 He served there until June 1999 when he was appointed hajj minister.
 He served in the post from 1999 to February 2005.
 Next, he was appointed minister of culture and information in February 2005, replacing Fouad bin Abdulsalam Al Farsi, who in turn became Hajj minister.
 On 1 August 2005, Madani as information minister announced the death of King Fahd on state television.
 Madani was elected as the head of the Islamic International News Agency (IINA) and the Organization of Islamic Broadcasting in 2007.
 He was in office as information minister until 2009 when he was replaced by Abdulaziz Al Khoja in the post.
 During his tenure, Madani drew criticisms from Saudi clerics due to his tolerance towards the publications that were questioning the strong effects of the religious establishment in Saudi Arabia.

 Then Madani was appointed chairman of the board of directors of Knowledge Economic City in Madinah on 10 March 2012, replacing Sami Mohsen Baroum in the post.
 He also served as vice president of King Abdullah bin Abdulaziz Foundation for housing development.

-In November 2012, Saudi Arabia nominated Madani to the post of secretary general of the Organization of Islamic Cooperation (OIC) at the 39th session of the Council of Foreign Ministers of OIC member states in Djibouti.
-On 2 February 2013, Arab News reported that Madani would replace Ekmeleddin Ihsanoglu as secretary-general of the OIC.
+In November 2012, Saudi Arabia nominated Madani to the post of secretary general of the Organisation of Islamic Cooperation (OIC) at the 39th session of the Council of Foreign Ministers of OIC member states in Djibouti.
+On 2 February 2013, Arab News reported that Madani would replace Ekmeleddin İhsanoğlu as secretary-general of the OIC.
 His appointment was officially announced after the 12th Summit of the OIC in Cairo on 8 February 2013.
 Madani's term as secretary general of OIC was effective from January 2014.

 Madani resigned from the post in October 2016, citing health issues, following Egyptian complaints after he mocked Egyptian president Abdel Fattah el-Sisi for claiming to have had only water in his fridge for much of his life.